Testamentary and Living Trusts

 What Is A Trust?

 A Trust is a private legal document or agreement that you create.
-It is a separate legal entity, like a corporations, except the existence of a Trust is not of public record, so it’s totally private.
+It is a separate legal entity, like a corporation, except the existence of a Trust is not of public record, so it’s totally private.

 The person who creates a Trust is referred to as a Settlor.